VideoExpertsGroup/react-native-vxg-mobile-sdk/README.md

 ## Change Config in Runtime

+* *connectionUrl* - Network protocol or RTP/RTSP tunneling (0 – RTP by UDP, 1 – RTP by TCP, 2 – RTSP over http, 3 – RTSP over https, -1 - AUTO)
+* *decodingType* 1 - use hardware decoder or 0 - sofware decoder |
+* *connectionNetworkProtocol* - Network protocol or RTP/RTSP tunneling (0 – RTP by UDP, 1 – RTP by TCP, 2 – RTSP over http, 3 – RTSP over https, -1 - AUTO)
+* *numberOfCPUCores* - Number of CPU cores to decode video, ≤ 0 – autodetect and set the number according device capability, positive number sets number according application needs |
+* *synchroEnable* - Enable A/V synchronization, 1 - synchronization is on, 0 - is off
+* *connectionBufferingTime* - Buffering on playback start to avoid network jitter (in milliseconds)
+* *connectionDetectionTime* - Probing time to detect video and audio formats of network stream (in milliseconds)
+* *startPreroll* - Start player in Paused mode (in milliseconds)
+* *aspectRatioMode* - 0 - stretch, 1 - fit to screen with aspect ratio, 2 - crop, 3 - 100% size, 4 - zoom mode, 5 - move mode)

 ```javascript
 import React, { Component } from 'react';
 import { Platform, StyleSheet, Text, View } from 'react-native';